-City’s Department of Journalism is an internationally distinguished, research-driven environment for the study and practice of journalism.
+City’s Department of Journalism is an internationally distinguished, research-driven environment for the study of journalism.

-The department is currently ranked in the top twenty in the UK, and seventh for research power (a measure based on both research quality and research volume), according to the 2014 Research Excellence Framework (REF).
+The department is ranked in the top twenty in the UK for overall research and seventh for research power, a measure based on both quality and volume.